Factor Markets: Perfectly Competitive and Monopsony

 Determinants of Labor Demand (Shifters): The demand curve in a labor market is derived from the demand for the product the workers produce and the productivity of the individual workers.
 If the demand for the product increases, demand for workers to make the product will increase.
 That is because increased demand for the product increases the price of the product and the increased price raises the each worker’s marginal revenue product.
 Likewise, if the demand for the product decreases, there will be a decrease in the demand for the workers who make the product.

 If anything increases productivity or MRP for workers, it increases the demand for those workers.
 If anything decreases the productivity or MRP of those workers, it decreases the demand for those workers.
 Education increases worker MRP and some occupations have higher worker MRP than others.
 As a result, there is higher demand for those workers and they tend to be paid higher wages as well.

-Marginal Factor Cost (MFC): Sometimes called Marginal Resource Cost (MRC) is the firm’s cost of hiring more workers.
-A firm will hire workers as long as the MRP is less than the MFC.
-The profit maximizing number of workers to hire is where the MFC = MRP.
+Marginal Resource Cost (MRC): Sometimes called Marginal Factor Cost (MFC) is the firm’s cost of hiring more workers.
+A firm will hire workers as long as the MRP is less than the MRC.
+The profit maximizing number of workers to hire is where the MRC = MRP.
 If the wage paid to all workers was $10, then in Chart B above, the firm would hire 4 workers because the marginal revenue product for 4th worker is $10 and that equals the marginal factor cost of that worker.